 I don't think the authors understood the first major point in my initial review.
 I was concerned about controlling for biases like mappability and GC content, but the response says "this bias is not specific to the loop data that we've proposed examining using diffloop but a product of next-generation sequencing data as a whole."
 I was not talking about the fact that chromatin conformation data is bigger than RNA-seq data.
 The application note should mention whether the failure to control for these biases will negatively impact the analysis of, e.g., Hi-C data.

 We apologize for the misunderstanding of the concern.
-Unfortunately, due to space constraints, we are not able to delve into a nuanced discussion of biases affecting differential loop calls.
-Moreover, as models for correcting GC-bias are still evolving for more widely used assays such as RNA-seq and relatively few chromatin looping datasets exist, it is challenging presently to posit a generalized effect of these biases on differential loop calls.
-Nevertheless, we agree that this point is important and have subsequently added a section in our online material entitled “On sample normalization and GC Bias” that discusses these challenges with chromatin data.
-We note that diffloop currently corrects only for variable library size, noting that we anticipate expanding the functionality of the package as these methods for bias correction and looping data become more available.
+We agree that loop read counts will definitely be biased by mappability, GC content and other factors.
+Due to space constraints in the main text we have added the following section to the supplementary material:

+Impact of GC content and mappability on differential looping analysis

+Factors such as GC content and mappability will affect read counts at ChIP peaks (i.e. loop anchors) will also bias loop read counts.
+Many of these factors are relatively constant across samples, and are therefore not expected to have a major impact on the fold change between samples.
+It should be noted, however, that this bias will affect the power to detect fold change differences.
+In particular we would expect lower sensitivity to detect strength differences for loops with low average read counts.

 In their response to one of the other reviewers, the authors claim that they discuss diffHiC.
 I see a citation of this work (Lun and Smyth 2015) but no actual citation or mention of the work in the main text.
 This, and diffBInd, should be mentioned.